Chesapeake Bay Fishing: The Complete Guide for 2025

 A person in a sleeveless shirt and a cap proudly holds Spanish Mackerel while standing on a boat.
 They’re enjoying Chesapeake Bay fishing, and other boats are visible in the distance.
 Fishing rods line the boat's railing, ready for action, while a blue container sits close by.

 Another species prized for their delicious meat, but also their readiness to fight are Spanish Mackerel.
-And like all the creatures we’ve mentioned so far, you can catch them all over the Chesapeake Bay.
-Whether trolling on a boat or fly fishing in the river mouths, there’s always the chance you could land one.
+And you can catch them through much of the Chesapeake Bay across many seasons, where and when the salinity is high enough.
+(This is usually from the mouth of the bay to around halfway up its length during mid-summer.)
+Whether trolling on a boat or casting lures beneath working birds, there’s a good chance you could land one.

 Small yet agile, they provide fun for all ages and skill levels.
-They come to the bay in spring and stay until October.
+They come to the bay in late spring and sometimes stay as late as October.
 Then, they head off south to warmer climates for the winter.
 Don’t worry, though.
-Spring through fall is peak fishing season in the bay (more on that later!), so you’ll most likely have the chance to land this creature when you visit.
+Summer through fall is peak fishing season in the bay (more on that later!), so you’ll most likely have the chance to land this creature when you visit.

 Cobia